 “Behold, God is my salvation.”
-We enter God’s presence as His priests in order to behold our Lord and, as His new covenant priesthood, we personally have come to know, through Jesus Christ, that “God is my salvation.”
-Ministering to the Lord constantly fortifies this faith in and declaration of our Lord Jesus Christ.
+We enter God’s presence as His priests in order to behold our Lord and, as His New Covenant priesthood, we personally have come to know, through Jesus Christ, that “God is my salvation.”
+Ministering to our Lord constantly fortifies this faith in and declaration of our Lord Jesus Christ.

 “I will trust and not be afraid; for the Lord God is my strength and song.”
 Hallelujah!
-Our trust in God grows while all fears go, when you and I enter God’s presence, for we receive strength in Him when we draw near to Him.
+Our trust in God grows, while all fears go away, when you and I enter God’s presence, for we receive strength in Him as we draw near to Him.
 It is in God’s presence that we not only see that “God is my salvation” but we also are blessed to see that “the Lord God is my strength.”
 Jesus is everything to us.
-It is just as the psalmist wrote, “Strength and beauty are in His sanctuary” (Psalm 96: 6).
+It is just as the psalmist wrote, “Strength and beauty are in His sanctuary” (Psalm 96:6).

 “And in that day you will say, ‘ Give thanks to the Lord, call on His name.
 Make known His deeds among the peoples; make them remember that His name is exalted.’
-Praise the Lord in song, for He has done excellent things’” Thank You God, for we are “in that day” right now, thanks to our “Lord” and “priest forever” (Psalm 110: 1&4), Jesus Christ.
-So let us do all that this text says for we are in this new day of Jesus Christ, as priests in the presence of our high priest.
+Praise the Lord in song, for He has done excellent things’” Thank You God.
+We are “in that day” right now, thanks to our “Lord” and “priest forever” (Psalm 110: 1&4), Jesus Christ.
+So let us do all that this text tells us for we are in this new day of Jesus Christ, as priests in the presence of our high priest.